-- 11. Establish ground rules up front.
-For example, what is said during a coaching session will remain confidential, and each party will agree to fulfill his or her commitments to the coaching process.
+- 11. Develop ground rules up front.
+For example, the discussions during a coaching session will remain confidential, and each party will agree to fulfill his or her commitments to the coaching process.

 - 12. Establish preferred work styles and a method of feedback up front.
 For instance, some people like to receive feedback in written form so they can process it at their own pace and refer to it during the coaching process.
 Others prefer to receive feedback in spoken form.

 - 13. Set mini-milestones to help your coachee build confidence and stay motivated.

 - 14. Be clear about who has promised what during the coaching process.
 To maintain accountability, periodically assess whether both parties have fulfilled their agreements and commitments.

 - 15. For large goals, such as acquiring a new skill, invite your coachee to create an action plan that lays out the coaching need, the goal, the steps the coachee will take to achieve the goal, ways of reviewing progress, and the role that the coach will play (for example, attending meetings to observe the coachee’s behavior).

 - 1. Ask open-ended questions (those that require more than a “yes” or “no” response).
 They generate more valuable information than closed questions (which require a simple “yes” or “no”) do.

 - 2. Spend more time listening and observing that you do talking and judging.

 - 3. Don’t try to psychoanalyze your direct report based on your observations of his or her behavior.
 Doing so is inappropriate.

 - 4. Never pry into an individual’s personal life or make judgments about his or her character or motivations to interpret your observations.